Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 ## Sub-Project 01

-The data soruces are gathered via APIs, automatically cleaned with AWS Glue Databrew scheduler jobs and stored in data lake AWS S3 Buckets.
+The data sources are gathered via APIs, automatically cleaned with AWS Glue Databrew scheduler jobs and stored in data lake AWS S3 Buckets.

 ## Sub-Project 02

 A data warehouse with AWS Redshift is created to combine all data sources.
-Futher sentiment analysis using NLP methods are applied.
-Lastly insightful sentiment analysis are presented with additionaly data points are presented.
+Futher trends and sentiment analysis using NLP methods are applied.
+Lastly, insightful sentiment, key word density analysis are presented with to our audience.

 ## Requirements